Blue Chip Stamps: Acquisitions

 On January 3, 1972, Blue Chip obtained a controlling interest in See's Candies.
 Blue Chip later acquired 100 percent of See's for an overall price of $25 million.

 Wesco Financial Corporation was an 80.1 percent owned subsidiary of Blue Chip Stamps until its complete merger into Berkshire Hathaway in 2011.

+Redemption

+The Blue Chip Stamp Company still exists (as of February, 2024) and is located in Pasadena, California.
+They can be redeemed at the value of $1.80 per full book.